bekk/bekk-christmas/post/opensource/interview-with-saloni-garg.md

   Today's interview is with the winner of [Women In Open Source Award 2019 by Red Hat](https://www.redhat.com/en/about/women-in-open-source#):
   [@salonigarg_](https://twitter.com/salonigarg_)!
 Saloni is also a Computer Science undergrad, a Mozilla Open Leader and a Google Venkat Scholar.
+We're both honored and excited to talk with Saloni about Open source!
 ---
 The questions below came from a simple question we asked ourselves: